kevin931/CytofDR/README.md

 ### MEDist

 This is currently a private python module unpublished, but it is required for DR evaluation.
 Release is planned in the future.
 For access, contact author.
+To install, just clone the repository into the current working directory.

 ## Updates